postcss/postcss/README.md

 If you want more control over source map generation, you can define the `map` option as an object with the following parameters:

-* `inline` (boolean): indicates that the source map should be embedded in the CSS as a base64-encoded comment.
+* `inline` {boolean}: indicates that the source map should be embedded in the output CSS as a Base64-encoded comment.
 By default it is `true`.
-But if all previous maps are in a separate file, not inline, PostCSS will not inline the map even if you do not change set this option.
+But if all previous maps are external, not inline, PostCSS will not embed the map even if you do not set this option.

-  If you inline a source map, the `result.map` property will be empty, as the source map will be contained within the text of `result.css`.
+  If you have an inline source map, the `result.map` property will be empty, as the source map will be contained within the text of `result.css`.

-* `prev` (string, object, or boolean): source map content from a previous processing step (for example, Sass compilation).
-PostCSS will try to read the previous source map automatically (based on comment within the source CSS), but you can also identify it manually.
+* `prev` {string|object|boolean}: source map content from a previous processing step (for example, Sass compilation).
+PostCSS will try to read the previous source map automatically (based on comments within the source CSS), but you can use this option to identify it manually.
 If desired, you can omit the previous map with `prev: false`.

-  This is a source map option which can be passed to `postcss.parse(css, opts)`.
-  Other options can be passed to the `toResult(opts)` or `process(css, opts)` methods.

-* `sourcesContent` (boolean): indicates that PostCSS should set the origin content (for example, Sass source) of the source map.
+* `sourcesContent` {boolean}: indicates that PostCSS should set the origin content (for example, Sass source) of the source map.
 By default it is `true`.
-  But if all previous maps do not contain sources content, however, PostCSS will also leave it out.
+  But if all previous maps do not contain sources content, PostCSS will also leave it out even if you do not set this option.

-* `annotation` (boolean or string): indicates that PostCSS should add annotation comments to the CSS.
+* `annotation` {boolean|string}: indicates that PostCSS should add annotation comments to the CSS.
 By default, PostCSS will always add a comment with a path to the source map.
-But if the previous CSS does not have any annotation comment, PostCSS will omit it, too.
+But if the input CSS does not have any annotation comment, PostCSS will omit it, too, even if you do not set this option.

   By default, PostCSS presumes that you want to save the source map as `opts.to + '.map'` and will use this path in the annotation comment.
-  But you can set another path by providing a string value for the `annotation` option.
+  But you can set another path by providing a string value for `annotation`.

   If you have set `inline: true`, annotation cannot be disabled.